cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

 ## Aborting Tests

 Cucumber supports [OpenTest4Js](https://github.com/ota4j-team/opentest4j)
 `TestAbortedException`.
-This makes it possible to use JUnit Jupiters `Assumptions` to abort rather than fail a scenario.
+This makes it possible to use JUnit Jupiter's `Assumptions` to abort rather than fail a scenario.

 ```java